lecnim/rucola-markdown/README.rst

         Markdown()  # same as: Markdown('**/*.md')
     )

-Plugin can render specified files:
+You can render chosen files:

 .. code-block:: python

     app.use(
-        Markdown('path/to/file.md')  # render given file
+        Markdown('path/to/file.md'),  # render given file
-        Markdown('path/to/*.md')     # render all md files in directory Markdown('path/to/foo.txt')  # file extension is not a problem )
+        Markdown('path/to/*.md'),     # render all md files in directory Markdown('path/to/foo.txt')   # file extension is not a problem )

-Support for markdown plugins is available:
+Support for the markdown extensions is available:

 .. code-block:: python

     app.use(
-        Markdown('*.md', toc=True)               # render using table of contents extension
+        Markdown('*.md', toc=True),             # render using table of contents
         Markdown('*.md', toc={'baselevel': 3})  # set extension options
     )